nkming2/nc-photos/README.md

 Features:
 - Sign-in to multiple servers
+- Support JPEG, PNG, WebP, HEIC images
-- EXIF support (JPEG only for now)
+- EXIF support (JPEG and HEIC only)
 - Organize photos with albums that are independent of your file hierarchy
 - and more to come!